StatPhysBio/designimmune/README.md

 > Obinna Ukogu, University of Washington (oukogu@uw.edu)

 This repository contains code and scripts in[^1] for running agent-based stochastic simulations of the CD8+ T cell response to varied immune challenges.
-The `notebooks` directory contains a folder `notebooks/scripts` which includes a set of scripts for running discrete simulations and parameter sweeps, and jupyter notebooks for analyzing the simulation results in Ukogu et al. (2025).
+The `notebooks` directory contains a folder `notebooks/scripts` which includes a set of scripts for running discrete simulations and parameter sweeps, and jupyter notebooks for analyzing the simulation results in Ukogu et al. (2026).
+First modify the `scripts_config.yaml` file.
 The data generated for this analysis is hosted on Zenodo[^2].

 ![Schematic](local/paper_figs/fig1_large.png)